rotimi2020/Data-Analyst-Portfolio/Power BI - Delaware Credit Card Transaction/Delaware.md

 # Data cleaning and visualization : Using SQL and Power BI

 ## Project Overview
-The "State of Delaware Checkbook" project is an extensive analysis of the state’s credit card transactions.
+The *"State of Delaware Checkbook"* project is an extensive analysis of the state’s credit card transactions.
 The goal is to derive meaningful insights from the data to enhance financial transparency and accountability.

 ## Objectives
-The primary objective is to improve financial transparency and provide stakeholders with a comprehensive view of the state’s expenditures.
+The *primary objective* is to improve financial transparency and provide stakeholders with a comprehensive view of the state’s expenditures.

 ## Problem Definition
 The problem is to analyze a large dataset of credit card transactions to identify spending patterns and provide insights for better financial management.

 ## Problem Statement
-The State of Delaware Checkbook dataset contains financial transaction data for various departments and divisions.
-This dataset includes key details such as the fiscal year, fiscal period, department and division names, merchant details, transaction dates, category descriptions, and transaction amounts.
-The primary goal is to analyze this dataset to gain insights into financial transactions, identify spending patterns, and generate meaningful visualizations for better decision-making.
+The *State of Delaware Checkbook dataset* contains financial transaction data for various departments and divisions.
+This dataset includes key details such as the fiscal year, fiscal period, department and division names, merchant details, transaction dates, category descriptions, and transaction amounts.<br> The *primary goal* is to analyze this dataset to gain insights into financial transactions, identify spending patterns, and generate meaningful visualizations for better decision-making.
+This

 ## Dataset
+This dataset contains credit card transaction details for various departments within the State of Delaware.
+It includes a total of 1,539,693 records, with details about the fiscal year, department, vendor, transaction date, and amounts involved.<br>

+- **Summary Statistics**
+  - Total Number of Rows: *1,539,693*
+  - Total Number of Duplicate Rows: *102,500*
+  - Total Number of Rows After Removing Duplicates: *1,437,193*
+  - Total Number of Anomaly Rows: *173,518*
+  - Total Number of Rows After Removing Anomalies: *1,263,675* <br>

 ### Data Definition
 The dataset contains the following columns: